Flammability Limit Test

 Testing Principle and Methodology

-The material is added to a glass vessel under a vacuum, air is allowed back into the system and the material and air are mixed before an electrical source of ignition is activated, and observations for flame propagation are observed.
-The material is then decreased in 1% steps until ignition is observed and the upper explosive limit is defined.
+The material is added to a glass vessel under a vacuum, air is allowed back into the system, and the mixture is ignited using an electrical source.
+Observations for flame propagation are made, and the material concentration is decreased in 1% steps until ignition is observed—defining the Upper Explosive Limit (UEL).

 Applicable Standard